-If you try to put high PG (thinner) liquids in one of these coils you’re likely to flooding issues.
+If you try to put high PG (thinner) liquids in one of these coils you’re likely to encounter flooding issues.
 These coils allow too much of the thinner liquid into the coil, which will end up either in the central tube, or leaking out of the airflow holes.

 It’s not just over-tightening that can lead to issues with O-rings.

 They can also degrade, get budged out of position over time or may just be faulty when you first receive them.

 To check your O-rings, take your tank apart – this usually just requires unscrewing the various parts – and look for the rubber rings on the coil head and at the base of your tank.